sethladd/dep_assert_with_optional_message/proposal.md

 ;
 ```

+If a second argument (the _message expression_) is provided,
+if may be of any type.

-If the message is provided, the message _m_ is evaluated to an object o.
+If the assertion failed, and if there is
+a message, the message _m_ is
+evaluated to an object _o_.
+An AssertionError is created with the
+result of calling `toString()` on _o_.
+The AssertionError is then thrown.

+If the assertion succeeds (evaluates to true),
+the message expression is _not_ evaluated.

-It is a dynamic type error if _o_ is not of type String.
+It is a dynamic type error if the result of

-If the assertion failed, an AssertionError is thrown.
-If
-_o_ is not null, the AssertionError is populated with the message.
+`o.toString()` is not of type String.

+If an exception is thrown while evaluating _m_ to _o_, or while
+evaluating `o.toString()`, that exception is thrown as normal.

+(Commentary: If message evaluation throws an exception,
+the user will not see the assertion failure exception.)

-(Runtimes are encouraged to display the message with the output of
+Runtimes are encouraged to display the message with the output of
-the failed assertion.)
+the failed assertion.

-It is a static type warning if the type of _o_ may not be assigned to String.

 ### Library change